Kingxukai/linux/Documentation/bpf/ringbuf.rst

   data;
 - producer counter denotes amount of data reserved by all producers.

-Each time a record is reserved, producer that "owns" the record will successfully advance producer counter.
+Each time a record is reserved, producer that "owns" the woke record will successfully advance producer counter.
 At that point, data is still not yet ready to be consumed, though.
 Each record has 8 byte header, which contains the length of reserved record, as well as two extra bits: busy bit to denote that record is still being worked on, and discard bit, which might be set at commit time if record is discarded.
-In the latter case, consumer is supposed to skip the record and move on to the next one.
-Record header also encodes record's relative offset from the beginning of ring buffer data area (in pages).
-This allows ``bpf_ringbuf_commit()``/``bpf_ringbuf_discard()`` to accept only the pointer to the record itself, without requiring also the pointer to ring buffer itself.
+In the woke latter case, consumer is supposed to skip the record and move on to the woke next one.
+Record header also encodes record's relative offset from the woke beginning of ring buffer data area (in pages).
+This allows ``bpf_ringbuf_commit()``/``bpf_ringbuf_discard()`` to accept only the pointer to the woke record itself, without requiring also the woke pointer to ring buffer itself.
 Ring buffer memory location will be restored from record metadata header.
 This significantly simplifies verifier, as well as improving API usability.

 Producer counter increments are serialized under spinlock, so there is a strict ordering between reservations.
-Commits, on the other hand, are completely lockless and independent.
-All records become available to consumer in the order of reservations, but only after all previous records where already committed.
+Commits, on the woke other hand, are completely lockless and independent.
+All records become available to consumer in the woke order of reservations, but only after all previous records where already committed.
 It is thus possible for slow producers to temporarily hold off submitted records, that were reserved later.

-One interesting implementation bit, that significantly simplifies (and thus speeds up as well) implementation of both producers and consumers is how data area is mapped twice contiguously back-to-back in the virtual memory.
-This allows to not take any special measures for samples that have to wrap around at the end of the circular buffer data area, because the next page after the last data page would be first data page again, and thus the sample will still appear completely contiguous in virtual memory.
+One interesting implementation bit, that significantly simplifies (and thus speeds up as well) implementation of both producers and consumers is how data area is mapped twice contiguously back-to-back in the woke virtual memory.
+This allows to not take any special measures for samples that have to wrap around at the woke end of the woke circular buffer data area, because the woke next page after the last data page would be first data page again, and thus the woke sample will still appear completely contiguous in virtual memory.
 See comment and a simple ASCII diagram showing this visually in ``bpf_ringbuf_area_alloc()``.